 At the bottom of another binge it can feel all too easy to quickly commit to the nearest clinic offering a fast detox.
 But considering first, what your treatment needs truly are, can help you pay for rehab just once, and not twice.

 Detox Only, Or A Complete Recovery Programme?

 A stay for alcohol or drug rehab normally follows the sequence Detox > Rehab > Aftercare, but do you need all three?

 - Unsure if you need detox, rehab, aftercare, or all 3?

 Be honest with yourself here, as going the detox-only route initially, when underlying work is truly needed, often ends in paying for treatment twice, not once.

-Step 2 - Understand How Rehab Works
+Step 2 - How Does Rehab Work?

 How Do I Monitor Progress?

 Whilst all clinics operate a group environment generally, most should look to help you keep track of your progress, and monitor treatment goals reached.